 Welcome!
 Thank you for visiting Portsmouth Christian Academy (PCA) online.
-As the new Head of School, I often am asked: “What makes PCA distinctive?”
+As the Head of School, I often am asked: “What makes PCA different?”
 Great question!
 Although families have many school options—both public and private—in the Seacoast region, PCA distinguishes itself in five ways by:

-- Demonstrating academic excellence consistently: PCA routinely meets or exceeds national Blue-Ribbon marks, and our graduates earn generous merit scholarships to outstanding universities that provide many of them otherwise out-of-reach collegiate opportunities.
+- Demonstrating academic excellence consistently: We maximize your child’s God-given potential.
+PCA routinely meets or exceeds national Blue-Ribbon marks, and our graduates earn generous merit scholarships that provide many of them otherwise out-of-reach collegiate opportunities.
 Our Lower and Upper School students collectively exceed state and national standards by wide margins.
-PCA prepares and leads all our students to pursue excellence, and very often they achieve it.
+PCA prepares and leads all our students to pursue excellence, regardless of circumstance.

-- Teaching and modeling Christian faith and worldview: In an era of increasing hopelessness, polarization, and loneliness, we at PCA teach that the Christian faith provides students, families, and communities the true hope for life, reconciliation, and connection.
-We humbly yet confidently teach Biblical truths and values and apply them to our lives, individually and collectively.
-We take seriously the dual command to love God with all our heart, soul, and strength and to love our neighbors as ourselves.
-At PCA we are interdenominational, independent, and Christian, and we affirm the essential roles of churches and parishes to enable families and communities to thrive.
+- Teaching and modeling Christian faith and worldview: As our society becomes more divisive, we at PCA foster a Christian faith that provides your children the true hope for life and a moral foundation that builds unity and community.
+We humbly and confidently teach Biblical truths and values to help your child apply them to life.
+We point our school community to God, to seek Him with all heart, soul, and strength.
+We also challenge and help to love our neighbors: all people.
+We affirm the dignity of all people because they bear the image of God.
+At PCA we are interdenominational, independent, and Christian.
+We support churches and parishes as they enable families and communities to thrive.

-- Tailoring each student’s education: PCA uses multiple assessment tools to gauge each child’s capacities and potentials, starting in the admissions process.
-When accepted, students continue to be taught and re-assessed according to their potential each year through graduation.
-This differentiated*, potential-based approach enables PCA to partner with parents and enable their children to succeed over their years at PCA.
+- Tailoring each student’s education: PCA uses multiple assessment tools to gauge your child’s capacities and potentials, starting in the admissions process.
+When accepted, your child continues to be taught and re-assessed according to their potential each year through graduation.
+This differentiated*, potential-based approach enables PCA to partner with parents and enables their children to succeed over their years at PCA.

-- Cultivating community: We model community and teach our students to connect with others with love and truth.
-At PCA we strive to create a safe environment for all students and families where each is welcomed, protected, and nurtured.
+- Cultivating community: As we’re seeing in an era of social distancing, community is crucial.
+It has always been and will continue to be, a core part of who we are.
+We model community and teach your children to connect with others with love and truth, creating a safe environment for all students and families to be welcomed, protected, and nurtured.
+We are thankful for our diversity in many areas and foster respect and love for others of different cultures and backgrounds.
 We also expect our students and families to generously create space in community for new families, as well as to sacrificially serve our communities outside the school: our churches, neighborhoods, towns, and beyond.
 Community doesn’t just happen; PCA cultivates it.

-- Providing purpose: PCA’s vision is to prepare our students for life, a life of joy, realized potential, and service founded on Christian values and worldview.
-Our students finish each year better prepared to face the intellectual, spiritual, cultural, and physical challenges of a wonderful yet fractured world and society.
-We point them to lives of leadership and service, helping them—in partnership with their parents—to discover and live out a greater calling that enables both individual and societal flourishing.
+- Providing true purpose: PCA’s vision is to prepare your children for life: a life of joy, realized potential, and service founded on Christian values and worldview.
+Our students finish each year better prepared to face the intellectual, spiritual, cultural, and physical challenges of our society.
+We point them to lives of leadership and service.
+Many rise to the challenge and impact the world for good.

-As I come on board with the PCA team and families this summer, I look forward to continuing to lead PCA as it continues to grow and integrate these distinctives.
-I also look forward to the next 40 years, and what I believe God and the faculty and families are accomplishing at PCA, in our region, and around the world.
-You have my utmost commitment to this noble calling, and I look forward to working with you.
+The faculty and I look forward to continuing to lead PCA as it continues to grow and integrate these distinctives with families such as yours.
+Even in times of crisis, you have my strongest commitment to this noble calling and to the flourishing of your family and families like yours in our PCA community.
 Please continue to explore PCA on our website.
-More importantly, come visit us on campus—either for the first time, or as a returning friend of the school.
-We look forward to greeting you in person.
+More importantly, come visit us on campus—either in person or virtually, for the first time or as a returning friend of the school.
+We look forward to greeting you.
 Until then, may God bless you!

 If you want to learn more about my educational background and professional experiences before PCA, click here for my bio.